-Once off-limits even to mainlanders, the tiny island of Vis is an enchanting place that will have you eager to return.
+The island less traveled.
+At one time it was off-limits even to mainlanders.
+But the tiny Croatian island of Vis is an enchanting place that will have you eager to return.

-The furthest inhabited island in Croatia, Vis is a lover's paradise.
-Secluded coves, winding roads through vineyards and opportunities for unforgetable trips to the Blue and Green Caves.
+The furthest inhabited island in Croatia, Vis is a lover’s paradise.
+Secluded coves, winding roads through vineyards and opportunities for unforgettable trips to the Blue and Green Caves.

 The Croatian underdog.

 The New York Times describes Zadar as “maybe Croatia’s most underrated destination.”